Dr. Richard Eckman

 Richard Eckman is the Program Manager for the ACMAP of the Earth Science Division of the Science Mission directorate at NASA HQ, and has been detailed from NASA Langley since 2009.

 The Atmospheric Composition Modeling and Analysis Program (ACMAP) addresses investigations of air quality and the oxidation efficiency in the troposphere; how pollution sourced aerosols impact cloud properties, stratospheric chemistry and ozone depletion, and interactions between atmospheric chemistry and the climate.
-Studies of long-term trends in atmospheric composition are also of interest to the program, particularly if a governing process can be identified.
-Studies which integrate observations from multiple instruments with models to address attribution and predictions are also of particular interest.
-The use of satellite and suborbital data sets (e.g., ARCTAS, INTEX, AVE, and DISCOVER-AQ field campaigns) and ground based measurements (such as ozonesondes, NDACC, AERONET, and MPLNET) are encouraged for modeling constraints and verification where applicable.
+Studies of long-term trends in atmospheric composition are also of interest, where the connection between cause and effect is elucidated using models.
+The program is particularly interested in studies that integrate observations from multiple instruments with models to address attribution and predictions.
+Use of satellite and suborbital data sets and ground-based measurements are encouraged for modeling constraints and verification where applicable.

 Before running this program, Dr. Eckman was the Assistant Branch Head of the Chemistry and Dynamics branch at Langley, and during this time (2005-2008), he was also the Acting Program Manager for the Energy Management Element of the Applied Sciences Program at NASA HQ.
-Dr. Eckman received his B.A. in Physics and Astronomy, Cum Laude, from the University of Pennsylvania in 1980, his Ph.D. in Astrophysical, Planetary, and Atmospheric Sciences at the University of Colorado in 1985, and did post-doctoral research at the University of Cambridge until 1988 when he joined NASA, initially working in Atmospheric Sciences at Langley.
-From 1993 until 1999 he was also an Adjunct Assistant Professor at the College of William and Mary in the Applied Science Program.
+Dr. Eckman received his B.A. in Physics and Astronomy, Cum Laude, from the University of Pennsylvania in 1980, his Ph.D. in Astrophysical, Planetary, and Atmospheric Sciences at the University of Colorado in 1985, and did post-doctoral research at the University of Cambridge until 1988 when he joined the Atmospheric Sciences Division at Langley.